fgmacedo/python-statemachine/docs/transitions.md

 initiates a change in the state of the system.

-In python-statemachine, an event is specified as an attribute of the statemachine class declaration, or diretly on the `event` parameter on a {ref}`transition`.
+In python-statemachine, an event is specified as an attribute of the statemachine class declaration, or directly on the `event` parameter on a {ref}`transition`.